althea-net/rita-installer/README.md

 # Althea Installer

-This is the installer for Althea on general purpose Linux.
-Whereas the [Althea firmware](https://github.com/althea-mesh/althea-firmware) which is targeted at OpenWRT compatible routers this installer will work on normal deskop and server Linux distributions.

-Eventually we will publish more traditional packages, right now this automates the installation process and system setup.
+This repo contains tools for setting up an Althea client/relay/gateway (here on known as a client) as well as an Althea exit server.
+The client softare is what the [Althea firmware](https://github.com/althea-mesh/althea-firmware) packges as a complete system image.

-If you are looking for somthing simple to spin up in a vm please use [The x86 OpenWrt image](https://github.com/althea-mesh/althea-firmware/releases/) it's a far more polished and complete package, this repo is primarily useful when you need to run Althea on a non-openwrt platform.
+If you are looking for a simple client to spin up in a vm please use [The x86 OpenWrt image](https://github.com/althea-mesh/althea-firmware/releases/) as it's a much more polished package.

+This repo is useful for when you want to build your own client on a non-openwrt platform or when you want to setup your own exit server.

 ---

 ## Is this where I get Althea?

-If you just want Althea on your computer please download a release from our website once it becomes available.
-This page is for developers who want to help improve Althea.
-Or technically advanced users who want to try out cutting edge changes.
+Althea runs on home routers, not typically on normal computers.
+Please see [althea.net/firmware](https://althea.net/firmware) for a list of compatible devices and instructions.

+This repository is for technical users who want to setup their own exit or build a special purpose Althea client.

 ## Getting Started